AmpersandTarski/documentation/installation/installing_ampersand.md

 4. You need to install [**Composer**](https://getcomposer.org/download/), because at runtime, the prototype has dependencies of libraries .
 Composer will take care of that.

+####Footnotes
+[^1]: If you haven't run LaTeX for a while, and Ampersand causes LaTeX errors, these errors may be caused by Ampersand using an updated version of LaTeX. run [the update wizard](http://miktex.org/howto/update-miktex) to get the two in sync again.